-My courses are designed to achieve certain educational goals and objectives.
-These include developing critical thinking; improving writing, reading and speaking skills; introducing a body of information, both factual and interpretative; and understanding the relevance of history to the contemporary experience.
-My students learn that the past is never past and that studying history is lots of fun.
+Her courses were designed to achieve certain educational goals and objectives.
+These included developing critical thinking; improving writing, reading, and speaking skills; introducing students to a body of information, both factual and interpretative; and understanding the relevance of history to the contemporary experience.
+Her students learned that the past is never past, and that studying history is lots of fun.

 Dr. Vieth is the author of Tempting All the Gods: Joseph P. Kennedy, Ambassador to Great Britain 1938-1940, published in 2021 by Michigan State University Press.
 It explores the diplomacy of Joseph Kennedy, the “founding father” of the famous Kennedy dynasty, and his controversial performance as ambassador on the eve of America’s entry into World War II.
 Kennedy’s ambassadorship ended in self-inflicted public disgrace, embarrassment and failure because he could not see the folly and unwisdom of equating his ambitions and fears for his family with those of the nation.
 Vieth was also the author of articles and chapters on diverse topics like Anglo-American relations, monasticism, conducting oral history interviews with women, and the psychoanalysis of Carl Jung.
 She gave many papers to professional organizations on these topics.
 She received numerous grants from the History Department and the college travel fund to support her scholarship and from the John F. Kennedy Library to complete the research for her Kennedy book.